 Because your surgery will involve incisions and tissue removal, you will experience some discomfort when you wake up, and in the few days after your procedure.
 The best way to stay on top of this pain is to take your pain medications exactly as prescribed.
-Missing a dose can make it impossible for you to “catch up” on your pain relief.
-This means you should take every dose of your medication, even if that means waking up in the middle of the night to take your pills.
+Pain from surgery is variable.
+Some New Jersey women recover from surgery by taking Tylenol and others require stronger pain medicine.
+Your breast reduction postoperative instructions should clearly set your expectations regarding what pain medicine you can take after surgery.

 When you awake from your New Jersey breast reduction surgery, you’ll be wearing a surgical bra.
 This garment is designed to help reduce swelling after your procedure.
 You’ll need to wear it all day, every day, until Dr. Comizio instructs you that you can take it off – typically for short periods of time at first, such as showering or bathing.